-CASA Student Success Center
+Student Success Center

-The Student Success Center in the College of Applied Sciences and Arts (CASA) provides advising for undergraduate students majoring or wanting to major in programs offered in CASA Departments and Schools.
+The Student Success Center provides advising for undergraduate students majoring or wanting to major in programs offered in the Departments and Schools.

-All CASA students and students who would like to be in CASA are invited to stop by the Center for general education advising, help with changing majors, academic policy related questions, meeting with peer advisors, and/or attending various regularly scheduled presentations and workshops.
+All students and students who would like to be in the center are invited to stop by the Center for general education advising, help with changing majors, academic policy related questions, meeting with peer advisors, and/or attending various regularly scheduled presentations and workshops.
 Looking for academic advice or maybe just some tips about how to navigate your way around SJSU?
-Check out the CASA Student Success Center!
-It's also a great place to study, and you can check out laptops.